 FAFSA Changes

-The Free Application for Federal Student Aid (FAFSA) is changing for the 2024-2025 aid year as a result of the FAFSA Simplification Act.
+The Free Application for Federal Student Aid (FAFSA) changed starting with the 2024-2025 aid year as a result of the FAFSA Simplification Act.

-The 2024-2025 FAFSA, which determines your financial aid eligibility for Fall 2024, Spring 2025 and Summer 2025, opened Dec.
-31, 2023.
+The 2025-2026 FAFSA, which determines your financial aid eligibility for Fall 2025, Spring 2026 and Summer 2026 is open.
 The FAFSA is readily available to complete; however, the Department of Education continues to track known issues with the new form.
+There were no changes to the FAFSA between the finalized 2024-2025 and the 2025-2026 FAFSA.

 Review our Federal Tax Info and Data Sharing page regarding new data protections and protocols.